technovangelist/katacoda-scenarios/dd101discovermetrics/step2.md

 * Click on the metric to see the details pane pop out.

-* Click the pencil icon next to Metadata.
+* Click the pencil icon next to **Metadata**.

 * Enter a good description for this metric.

-This metric is added to Datadog when you start the Vagrant boxes.
+  *This metric is added to Datadog when you start the Vagrant boxes.
 Adding a description to any custom metrics is a good idea to ensure that everyone knows what the metric describes.
 Notice that you can edit the description, the units, the type, and the interval.
-These details will be available to anyone else in your organization.
+These details will be available to anyone else in your organization.*